The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Related Work

-The DAAT strategy, employed by modern engines like Lucene~\cite{bialecki2012apache}, processes posting lists in parallel using a hierarchical tree of iterators~\cite{moffat1996self}. \begin{compactitem} \item \textbf{Mechanism:} The engine constructs an \textbf{Iterator Tree} mirroring the query's syntactic structure.
-Internal nodes utilize \textbf{ZigZag joins} (to intersect child streams via skip pointers) or \textbf{Min-Heaps} (to merge streams).
-This allows the engine to identify candidate documents effectively without materializing intermediate tables.
+The DAAT strategy, employed by modern engines like Lucene~\cite{bialecki2012apache}, processes posting lists concurrently within a single pass using a hierarchical tree of iterators~\cite{moffat1996self}.

+\begin{itemize} \item \textbf{Mechanism:} The engine constructs an \textbf{Iterator Tree} mirroring the query's syntactic structure.
+Rather than materializing intermediate sets, internal nodes advance their child iterators in a coordinated, interleaved fashion.
+They utilize \textbf{ZigZag joins} (to intersect streams via skip pointers) or \textbf{Min-Heaps} (to merge streams).
+This allows the engine to evaluate the logic document-by-document, identifying candidates in $O(1)$ auxiliary space.